Workhouse Arts Center

-The Workhouse Arts Center in Lorton, Virginia is a vibrant, 55-acre center for the arts and arts education that, through adaptive reuse, utilizes existing structures on repurposed land in the former Lorton Reformatory.
-A strong community partner with a growing national reputation, the Workhouse hosts celebrations, offers space for special events, and showcases Fairfax County’s commitment to the arts.
+The Workhouse Arts Center in Lorton, Virginia is a 55-acre center for the arts and arts education that, through adaptive reuse, utilizes existing structures on repurposed land in the former Lorton Reformatory.
+A strong community partner with a growing national reputation, the Workhouse hosts celebrations, offers space for special events, and showcases Fairfax County's commitment to the arts.
 The Workhouse is a 501(c)3 non-profit organization and relies on the generosity of WAC partners and community.

-Once surrounded by barbed wire fence, the Workhouse Arts Center now shares the glory of artistic expression and is open to all.
-Artists rent studio space, actors perform on the stage, students of all ages take classes from dance to blacksmithing on a beautiful arcaded campus built on the same Jeffersonian plan of linked pavilions as found on the main grounds of the University of Virginia.
-The annual Fourth of July fireworks festival, Brewfest, and the Halloween “Haunt” are community favorites.
-The most recent addition is the Lucy Burns Museum, which tells the 91-year history of the District of Columbia’s Correctional Facility and honors the suffragists who were imprisoned there in 1917 during the struggle to secure the vote for women.
+Once surrounded by barbed wire fence, the Workhouse Arts Center is now an open arts center.
+Artists rent studio space, actors perform on the stage, students of all ages take classes from dance to blacksmithing on an arcaded campus built on the same Jeffersonian plan of linked pavilions as found on the main grounds of the University of Virginia.
+The center hosts an annual Fourth of July fireworks festival, Brewfest, and Halloween "Haunt".
+The most recent addition is the Lucy Burns Museum, which tells the 91-year history of the District of Columbia's Correctional Facility and honors the suffragists who were imprisoned there in 1917.

 Arts and arts education

-Pavilions that once housed prisoners have now been renovated; there’s room for more than 80 artists in sunny, open studios.
-Visitors are encouraged to walk through the pavilions to see (and perhaps buy) the art and speak with the artists.
+Pavilions that once housed prisoners have now been renovated to provide room for up to 80 artists in open studios.
 The artists create in a variety of media, including painting and drawing, ceramics, photography, glass, metal, fiber, and more.
-The pavilions are open to visitors of all ages from Wednesday through Sunday, and each building hosts a Second Saturday Art Walk reception on the second Saturday of every month.
+The pavilions are open to visitors of all ages from Wednesday through Sunday, and each building hosts a monthly second Saturday art walk.

 Classroom space allows for arts education in most of the visual arts disciplines, as well as in several dance styles and exercise methods like yoga, rowing, jazzercise and Pilates.
 Cooking classes take place in a demonstration kitchen.
 Studio instruction in piano, voice, cello and flute are available.
 Students from beginner to experts come to learn and study at the Workhouse.

 The Workhouse Theater puts on four productions a year, to rave reviews.
 Their works range from popular musicals to thought-provoking modern works.
 Regular comedy nights and cabarets take place in the theater, and musical performances take place each Saturday evening on the Quad throughout the summer.
 Ballroom dancing is a popular event on select weekends in one of the main galleries.